 Skip to main content

-Use the curriculum admin guide to manage assessments, district banks, and instructional resources.
+Use the curriculum administrator guide to manage district assessment banks.

 Tags

 Curriculum Administrators can create, manage, and share assessment banks with teachers across their district for supported learning programs.
-They have access to the same assessment banks as teachers for each program taught at their schools, as well as access to assessment banks created specifically for administrators.
+They have access to the same assessment banks as teachers for each program taught at their schools, as well as access to assessment banks created specifically for administrators for some programs.

 Article Contents